rizinkp/DSML_FinalProject/README.md

 This project aims to apply machine learning techniques to predict house prices using a real-world dataset from Kaggle's House Prices: Advanced Regression Techniques competition.
 The goal is to demonstrate a complete machine learning pipeline including EDA, preprocessing, modeling and evaluation.

 #### Tools & Technologies Used
--> Programming Language: Python
+-> Programming Language: Python \n
--> Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, joblib -> Environment: Jupyter Notebook
+-> Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, joblib \n -> Environment: Jupyter Notebook